takawitter/drools-ios/README.md

 ## How it works

 This project realizes running Drools rule on iOS using RoboVM.
 Two key components have following feature:
  * Drools has efficient code generation that generates and load bytecode at runtime, even at the time a rule fired.
-RoboVM needs classes pre-compiled and Drools generates class at run-time.
  * RoboVM compiles Java bytecodes to iOS native code and support most of Java functions except run-time class definition.

+That is, RoboVM needs classes pre-compiled while Drools generates class at run-time.
 So we need to ..
  1. Run Drools beforehand.
  2. Get bytecode Drools generated.
- 1. Pass it to RoboVM to generate iOS native code of rules.
+ 1. Pass the bytecode to RoboVM to generate iOS native code of rules.

 The compile-rule project do 1. and 2. and ios-sample do 3.
-That projects replaces some Drools internal classes to hook Drools bytecode generation and write codes to file, or prevent run-time class creation that causes crash on iOS.
+Those projects replaces some Drools internal classes to hook Drools bytecode generation and write codes to file, or prevent run-time class creation that causes crash on iOS.